notescs/notescs.github.io/content/posts/0015-combination-sum.md

   - "cpp"
   - "medium"
   - "backtracking"
-description: "Given a list of distinct integers, find all the possible combinations which sums up to a target"
+description: "Given a list of distinct integers, find all the possible combinations which sums up to a target."
 ---

 Given a list of distinct integers _nums_ and a target integer _target_, find all the possible combinations of _nums_ which sums up to _target_.
 You may use a number more than once.

-## Approach
+## Approach: Backtracking

 ### Analysis